Jehuda Reinharz: Published works

-Reinharz is the author, co-author and editor of more than one hundred articles and 33 books in various languages.
+Reinharz is the author, co-author and editor of more than one hundred articles and 34 books in various languages.
 His The Jew in the Modern World, edited with Paul Mendes-Flohr, appeared in two expanded editions and is one of the most widely adopted college texts in modern Jewish history.
 His two-volume biography of Chaim Weizmann, the first President of Israel, has won many prizes in Israel and the United States.
-The third and final volume of the biography was written with Professor Motti Golani and appeared in Hebrew in 2021; a full-length biography in English will appear in 2023.
+The third and final volume of the biography was written with Professor Motti Golani and appeared in Hebrew in 2021.
 Zionism and the Creation of a New Society, co-authored with the late Professor Ben Halpern, was published in 1998.
 Glorious, Accursed Europe, co-authored with Yaacov Shavit, was published in 2010.
+A full-length biography, Chaim Weizmann: A Biography, written with Motti Golani, appeared (in English) in 2024.
+The Blessed River, also co-authored with Yaacov Shavit, was published in 2024.

 His latest books are published in Hebrew, English, and German.
-In October 2005 he co-edited with Shulamit Reinharz and Motti Golani letters and documents relating to the life and times of Manya Shochat, a remarkable pioneer of the Second Aliyah.
-His book Israel in the Middle East, co-edited with Itamar Rabinovich, was published in 2007; three books, Darwin and Some of His Kind (2009), The Scientific God (2011) and Window Unto the World (2017), were co-authored with Professor Yaacov Shavit.
-In 2013 Reinharz co-authored The Road to September 1939 with Yaacov Shavit (an English expanded version in 2018), as well as Die Sprache der Judenfeindschaft im 21.Jahrhundert, co-authored with Professor Monika Schwarz-Friesel (2013).
+In October 2005 he co-edited with Shulamit Reinharz and Motti Golani the letters and documents relating to the life and times of Manya Shochat, a remarkable pioneer of the Second Aliyah.
+His book Israel in the Middle East, co-edited with Itamar Rabinovich, was published in 2008 (second edition); three books, Darwin and Some of His Kind (2009), The Scientific God (2011) and Window Unto the World (2017), were co-authored with Professor Yaacov Shavit.
+Reinharz co-wrote with Yaacov Shavit a book on the history of the donkey in literature, The Donkey: A Cultural History, which was published in 2014 in Hebrew.
+In 2013 Reinharz co-authored The Road to September 1939 with Yaacov Shavit (an English expanded version in 2018), as well as Die Sprache der Judenfeindschaft im 21.
+Jahrhundert, co-authored with Professor Monika Schwarz-Friesel (2013).
 An English translation appeared in January 2017 and is titled Inside the Antisemitic Mind.
-Together with Professors Aharon Barak and Yedidia Stern, he edited (in Hebrew) a volume on Israel as a Jewish and Democratic State.
+Together with Professors Aharon Barak and Yedidia Stern, he edited (in Hebrew and English) a volume on Israel as a Jewish and Democratic State, called A Jewish State: 75 Perspectives (2023).

-Reinharz co-wrote with Yaacov Shavit a book on the history of the donkey in literature, arguing that the animal is often used in various media as a substitute for people.
-In the course of writing this book, he has said: "There are smart donkeys, stupid donkeys, evil donkeys, etc., and no one has ever contemplated this on a large scale...
-It’s probably the most ambitious topic Professor Shavit and I have ever tackled."
-The book, The Donkey: A Cultural History, was published in 2014 in Hebrew.